andreamiranda26/CaribouPopGen/README.md

 # Model Overview

-We will design an agent-based forward time model to simulate the length of time it takes to observe genetic separation between subgroups observed in the Mulchatna caribou herd.
+We will design an agent-based forward time model to simulate the length of time it takes to observe a genetic separation between subgroups observed in the Mulchatna caribou herd.
 We will simulate sexually reproducing diploid individuals (e.g. caribou) with discrete time intervals and generation times.
 We will simulate the Mulchatna caribou herd that randomly mates, produces calves, and is subject to mortality.
-We will output estimates of Fst, heterozygosity, results of structure analysis and a PCA or PCoA?
-We will allow our model to persist for 100 years to understand if the current genetic composition of the herd in additon to the current spatial movement (breeding ground switching) observed with collar data will lead to genetic separation of the herd into subgroups.
+We will output estimates of Fst, heterozygosity, results of structure analysis, and a PCA or PCoA?
+We will allow our model to persist for 100 years to understand if the current genetic composition of the herd in addition to the current spatial movement (breeding ground switching) observed with collar data will lead to genetic separation of the herd into subgroups.

 # Initializing Model Design